 Can understanding your dreams benefit you in the real world?
 The answer, according to many psychologists and health professionals, is an unequivocal “yes.”
 Based on an evolving understanding of the way dreams work, an increasing number of professionals are recognizing that dreams may hold the keys to developing intuition and building self-esteem, and may often offer hints and information that can help doctors diagnose and treat physical illness.
-Even a basic understanding of the nature of dreams can help you understand how to gain confidence and how to encourage physical health through listening to the messages in your dreams.
+Even a basic understanding of the nature of dreams can help you understand how to gain confidence, boost self-esteem and encourage physical health.

 What Are Dreams Anyway?